awful-lists/awful-opensource/README.md

 ## How to determine if an open-source project is awful?

+- Bad licensing.
-- [ ] It violates its license.
+  - [ ] It violates its own license.
+  - [ ] It has additional requirements apart from the included license.
+  - [ ] It has changed the license in the past.

+- Dangerous.
   - [ ] It has malicious code.

-- [ ] Its code smells awful.
-- [ ] It has changed the license once.
-- [ ] It has additional requirements apart from the included license.
+- Perverts the idea of opensource.
   - [ ] It has changed git history for some reasons.
   - [ ] It has some features removed deliberately.
+  - [ ] It has non-opensource dependencies.

 ## Content

-### Additional requirements
+### Bad licensing

 #### [terraform-aws-eks](https://github.com/terraform-aws-modules/terraform-aws-eks)